pgmac/pgmac.github.io/_posts/2023-09-24-the-sleepy-prince.markdown

 But just couldn't get to sleep.

 So they called for the royal storyteller.<br />
-The royal storyteller take told the Sleepy Price the most calming and relaxing stories ever told.<br />
+The royal storyteller told the Sleepy Price the most calming and relaxing stories ever told.<br />
 Eventually, the Sleepy Prince slowly drifted off to sleep.

 Night night, Sleepy Price.
 Sleep tight.
 Sweet dreams.
 And I'll see you in the morning.